Crucible Engraving Tool

 The Engraving Tool consists of two pieces: a handle and a replaceable cutter (we include two cutters with the handle).
 The handle can be held like a pencil and used against a straightedge to engrave shallow lines (about 1/16” deep) in hardwoods or softwoods.
 The handle can also be installed into any compass that holds a pencil (more on that below).
 Used with a compass, the cutter creates clean arcs.
 You can also install the handle in a trammel to make large arcs.

-The aluminum handle has a special round collet at its tip that holds the pear-shaped cutter.
+The aluminum handle has a special round collet at its tip that holds the round-shaped cutter.
 The high-carbon steel cutters are easy to sharpen and keep polished with simple tools (sandpaper, honing compound).
 The two included cutters should last more than a lifetime.
 (Full instructions for sharpening and using the tool are included.)

 The Crucible Engraving Tool was developed during Christopher Schwarz’s research for “The American Peasant.”
 The book (coming in early 2024) is an introduction to European peasant furniture and the decorative protective spells engraved on the furniture pieces.
 The original spells were made with a pair of tools.
 One tool was a wing compass where one of its legs had a rounded cutter (instead of a metal point or a pencil point) to engrave curved arcs.
 The other tool was a knife handle with a cutter (like a hoof knife) to engrave straight lines.